veenayagam/banglore_home_prices/README.md

 * Created a tool that predict house pricing in Bangalore to help buyer to know estimate house price which could be useful for budgeting and negotiation.
 * Used Bengaluru House price data datasets from Kaggle.(below kaggle link)
 * Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
-* Built a client facing API using flask
+* Built a client facing webpage using flask and heroku
 * Bangalore Home Price Webpage: https://banglorehomeprices.herokuapp.com/

 ## Code and Resources Used